 2. You Plan to Sell Your Property in the Future

 However, an MRTA allows you to transfer the remaining coverage to a new property.
-It will also give you an option to top up coverage if you upgraded to a more expensive flat and had to take out additional loans.
+It will also give you the option to top up your coverage if you upgrade to a more expensive flat and have to take out additional loans.

 3. You Co-Own Your Property

 MRTA lets you purchase a plan as an individual or jointly with your partner.
 Since it is common for properties to be financed by partners due to the high real estate costs, MRTAs that offer dual or joint coverage may be useful for a number of reasons.

 First, if one of the parties dies or becomes disabled, the outstanding sum assured will be disbursed to the remaining partner, alleviating them from the financial burden of bearing the costs alone.
 Second, it may be cheaper than purchasing two separate policies individually, as you pay one premium for both people.